 Our Virtual Initial Needs Determination (VIND) toll free number is 1-844-747-3963 and anyone can call this to access our services.

-Parenting After Separation and Parenting After Separation for Indigenous Families are offered online so regular access to the courses will continue.
+Parenting After Separation (parenting education program) and Parenting After Separation for Indigenous Families are offered online so regular access to the courses will continue.

 Please note that government and related websites have not been updated to reflect the change in FJSD service delivery.
 All callers to local centres will be advised of the service options available to them.